Daeraxa/Pulsar-edit-.github/guides/runbooks/secrets.md

 A GitHub PAT token with zero permissions.
 This token is used so that CirrusCI's API requests to GitHub are authenticated and have a higher API rate limit.
-This was done due to a high number of requests when downloading 'RipGrep'.
+This was done due to a high number of requests when downloading `ripgrep`.

 **IMPORTANT**